Giorgio La Pira: World War II

-On the eve of World War II he founded the review Principi (in English, Principles) which promoted human rights and criticized Fascism in an open manner.
-During the war he continued his outspoken campaign against the fascists.
+On the eve of World War II, La Pira founded the review Principi (in English, Principles) which promoted human rights and criticized Italian fascism in an open manner — criticism that became even greater once Benito Mussolini passed the racial laws in 1938 and entered the war in 1940.
 After Italian police raided his offices on 29 September 1943 La Pira escaped to Siena and then to Rome.
-On 30 September the governorship of the Vatican issued him with an identification as a staff member of the L'Osservatore Romano so as to keep him safe.
+On 30 September the governorship of the Vatican issued him with an identification as a staff member of L'Osservatore Romano so as to keep him safe.
 He returned to Florence in September 1944.
-His activism against fascism became even greater once Benito Mussolini passed the racial laws.
 At a National Congress held in Assisi in 1942 he spoke in praise of "the peace that constructs" and of "the love that rebuilds".
 La Pira also rejected the criticisms of Luigi Sturzo on an alleged economic statism.

 Mayor

-Once the war ended La Pira set about rebuilding Florence, which was struggling to recover from the destruction the war caused in most Italian cities at the time.
+Once the war ended, La Pira set about rebuilding Florence, which was struggling to recover from the destruction the war caused in most Italian cities at the time.
 As mayor he steered Florence from the haphazard reconstruction efforts that were evident for other Italian efforts in reconstruction and rehabilitation.
 He believed that the focus of rebuilding should be self-sufficient neighborhoods.
 These neighborhoods centered around local shops and public gardens as well as around markets and tree-lined streets with schools and churches.
 The most well-known of these is Isolotto – or the "little island".
 These revitalized neighborhoods became the heart and soul of post-war Florence and continue to thrive at present.
 La Pira led the effort for the reconstruction of bridges such as the Vespucci and Santa Trinita Bridge as well as the Alle Grazie.

 Other public works projects included such job-creating projects as the expansion of the water works, a waste system, and public transportation networks.
 La Pira often used legal loopholes as a means of requisitioning vacant villas for the poor or evicted people and he also designed low-cost housing.
 He constructed new schools and refurbished the municipal theatre as well as repaving streets.

-In 1949 the Prime Minister Alcide de Gasperi appointed him as the undersecretary for labor in his cabinet alongside La Pira's old friend Amintore Fanfani.
+In 1949, Prime Minister Alcide de Gasperi appointed him as the undersecretary for labor in his cabinet alongside La Pira's old friend Amintore Fanfani.
 La Pira often took an even more active role in job creation.
 When Florence's oldest industrial plant "Pignone" threatened to close due to a slump in demand, he persuaded Enrico Mattei – the President and CEO of ENI – to take it over, thus saving more than a thousand jobs (about 1750 workers).
 ENI later renamed itself as Nuovo Pignone and still operates now as a division of General Electric.
-But some adversaries – even within his own ranks – accused La Pira of statism or spurious Marxism.
+Some adversaries – even within his own ranks – accused La Pira of statism or spurious Marxism.